lukaspalkovic/DCS_wiki/DroneCore.Power-Peripherals.md

   - LED effects can be controlled from Jetson driver through I2C

 &nbsp;
   PWM LEDs can be controlled in two ways: as "predefined effect" or as "custom effect". **Predefined effects** are controlled directly from DroneCore.Power board.
 There are, at present, two predefined effects: toggling and circle.
 These effects can be set from Jetson, while you only need to set color for channel and timing, and .Power board will handle them itself.
-You can also modify LEDs effect after power up board with button.
+You can also modify basic LEDs effect after board power-up.
+Functions to do this are implemented in provided ROS package.
 **Custom effects** are controlled from Jetson.
 You can create your own effects by filling arrays of RGB colors and triggering LEDs update.
 This all can be easily done with provided ROS package.
 [LED control ROS package](url)